rvbug/neovim/README.md

   - `brew install neovim` - This will install NeoVim
   - `brew install fd` - Alternative to *find* command
   - `brew install ripgrep` - Real time grep
+  - `brew upgrade nvim` - If you want to upgrade to the latest stable version of neovim

 # Config Files

+- `~/.config/nvim/init.lua` - Is where nvim looks for the 1st file

 # Folder Structure